 SPSS 22.0 (IBM, USA) was used for all statistical analyses.
 Pearson correlation analysis was used to test the correlation between microplastic abundance at a given sampling site, and the distance of the giving sampling site from urban center.
-P-value < 0.05 was considered statistically significant.
+P-value less than 0.05 were considered statistically significant.